Hazards & Solutions

 Hazard:

-Serious head injuries can result from blows to the head.
+Serious head injuries can result from blows

 Safety Checklists